sp-etx/friendlysam/docs/index.rst

 	pip install friendlysam

-Check out :doc:`getting_started` for more detailed instructions.

-If you want to be sure to get the latest version, you probably want to follow the instructions here: :doc:`developers`.
+Check out :doc:`install` for more detailed instructions.
+If you want to be sure to get the latest version, see the :doc:`developer section <developers>`.

 Friendly Sam is friendly in a number of ways:
 ----------------------------------------------